cuzv/Redes/README.md

 High-level network layer abstraction library written in Swift.

+## Why not just use `Alamofire` directly

+- If one day the project manager tell you need to use `Socket` reconstruct all network interfaces, you are going to all the business code to replace the ` Alamofire` to new `Socket` requests?
+- A few days late, the project manager tell you some old interfaces must compatible with previous methods, but requires the use of `Socket` new interfaces to achieve, you are going to change the network interfaces which you already reconstructed back?
+- Direct use `Alamofire`, all requests related parameters are located in the business code, and there are several different methods of calling the request, such as uploading and downloading and a normal request invoke methods on the inconsistency.
+Pack all related parameters into an object, you can use only one very method to achieve all different situations request call.
+Conforms to the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) rules
+- wrap network layer, brings more conducive to expansion.
+If you preferred use `Alamofire` and` Socket` both, only need to specify which way you want to use for request in command inside, and then expand the corresponding request mode implement (default only implements `Alamofire`)
+- The code change of network layer does not affect the  business layer, underlying free replacement transducer, a request to call as long as the business layer rule to conform `redes` ask

 ## Features

 - [x] Wrap `Alamofire`, which means support `Alamofire`'s all features